-8. Annual pine plantation grower meetings.
+9. Annual plantation grower meetings.

-It is beneficial for pine plantation growers in the major growing areas to meet and discuss important industry issues, including in regards to pine plantation bushfire protection and savage.
+It is beneficial for plantation growers in the major growing areas to meet and discuss important plantation industry issues, including in regards to plantation bushfire protection and savage.
+There are currently two good examples of these in Australia: the Plantation Managers Fire Agreement, WA and the Green Triangle Forest Owners' Conference / Green triangle Fire Alliance

 Potential issues that could be discussed include:

-- Setting up/ updating alliances for pine plantation coordinated firefighting efforts in bushfires and hazard reduction, as used in the Plantation Managers Fire Agreement, WA.

-- Learnings from other bushfire areas.

-- Areas that didn't go well in recent bushfires.

-- Consultation with adjacent landholders.

-- Upcoming hazard reduction burning.

-- Reducing smoke risks.

-- High risk fire areas.

-- Water supply arrangements.

-- Plantation layout and design.

-- Updated GIS information, access, dams, structures etc/ information to be updated.

-- Firefighting mapping of pines.

-- Refinement of potential opportunities and strategies for pine plantation protection.

-- Refinement of potential opportunities and strategies for pine plantation salvage.

-- Areas where research is needed.
+- Setting up/ updating alliances for plantation coordinated firefighting efforts in bushfires and hazard reduction. - mutual support including agreed response zones and automatic dispatch of resources; - daily teleconferences (when FFDI>35) to discuss weather, equipment location and resourcing and forest operation restrictions and roster for plantation technical advice into IMT. - Development of common standards and guidelines, eg FOC Fire Management Guidelines. - Sharing equipment ideas and design and standardisation of fittings. - Communication protocols. - Learnings from other bushfire areas. - · Areas that didn't go well in recent bushfires. - Consultation with adjacent landholders. - Coordination of resources and planning for hazard reduction burning. - · Reducing smoke risks. - · High risk fire areas. - Water supply arrangements. - Plantation layout and design. - Updated GIS information, access, dams, structures etc/ information to be updated. - Firefighting mapping of plantations. - Refinement of potential opportunities and strategies for pine and hardwood plantation protection. - Refinement of potential opportunities and strategies for pine and hardwood plantation salvage/ salvage research. - Areas where research is needed.